National Trust for Historic Preservation Board of Trustees

 Elected 2023-2026

 (Southport, CT) is a practicing architect and principal of his own firm with broad experience on cultural institutions, preservation, restoration and adaptive-use renovation projects.
-Mr. Parker has worked on a number of National Historical Landmarks, including the Greenwich Historical Society, the Mark Twain House in Hartford, CT and the U.S Treasury in Washington.
+Mr. Parker has worked on a number of National Historical Landmarks, including the Greenwich Historical Society, the Mark Twain House in Hartford, Connecticut and the U.S Treasury in Washington.
 He is an active volunteer on the Merritt Parkway Conservancy Board and a member of the Lyndhurst Advisory Council.

-David grew up in the midwestern utopian town of New Harmony, Indiana, where he worked from a young age on preservation projects.
+Mr. Parker grew up in the midwestern utopian town of New Harmony, Indiana, where he worked from a young age on preservation projects.
 He subsequently earned his undergraduate degree from the University of Virginia and a Master of Architecture from the Harvard Graduate School of Design, where he served on the Harvard Design Magazine Practitioners’ Board.
 His firm has received three Palladio Awards, two Stanford White Awards plus numerous honors from the American Institute of Architects, as well as the National Trust for Historic Preservation’s Tony Goldman Award.
 Additionally, Mr. Parker is well known in the field of American Decorative Arts with a specialty in the Aesthetic Movement.

 Jennifer Skyler